NarrationBox/libkloudtrader-docs/website/blog/2018-12-14-kloudtrader-blog-post.md

     return df
 ```
 Next is the trading Logic:<br>
-The trading logic will be defined in a function called <b>trade</b> which also takes symbol as an arguement.
+The trading logic will be defined in a function called <b>trade</b> which also takes symbol as an argument.
 * Gather the data points for today.
 ```python
 today=str(datetime.date.today())